Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Operationally noncontextual ontological model

 For example, in the case of a mixed quantum state, the ontic state distribution associated with that quantum state does not depend on which ensemble decomposition the mixed state may have originated from.
 Another example is the case where a mixed state originated from the partial trace of a pure entangled state on a larger Hilbert space: the ontic state distribution does not distinguish among the different purifications.

 In the setup considered here, the only states available are in the set $\sets$, so that it would be reasonable to require that there exists a valid ontic state distribution $\probcond{\hv}{\rho}$ for any $\rho\in\sets$, without requiring anything else for the other quantum states in $\states \setminus \sets$.
-However, we argue that this is still too permissive given that the only measurements available are those taken out of the set $\sete$, and we would like to posit a generalized notion of non-contextuality.
+However, in the non-tomographically complete case (\cref{def:tomo}), we argue that this is still too permissive given that the only measurements available are those taken out of the set $\sete$.
 Indeed, it is clear from \cref{prop:reducedscalar} that any detail of the preparation procedure that is reflected in $\rho\in\sets$ but that is not reflected in the reduced density matrix $\proj{\mainr}{\rho}$ will not be resolved by the available measurement resource $\sete$ and is thus part of a context.
-Our generalized notion of non-contextuality, following the guiding principles of \cite{Spekkens05}, is that the ontic state distribution only depends on $\proj{\mainr}{\rho}$, i.e.\ we make the further replacement
+Our notion of noncontextuality\vgrSC{, following the guiding principles of~\cite{Spekkens05},} is that the ontic state distribution only depends on $\proj{\mainr}{\rho}$, i.e., we make the further replacement